History of anarchism: Post-war

 In France, a wave of protests and demonstrations confronted the right-wing government of Charles de Gaulle in May 1968.
 Even though the anarchists had a minimal role, the events of May had a significant impact on anarchism.
 There were huge demonstrations with crowds in some places reaching one million participants.
 Strikes were called in many major cities and towns involving seven million workers—all grassroots, bottom-up and spontaneously organised.
 Various committees were formed at universities, lyceums, and in neighbourhoods, mostly having anti-authoritarian tendencies.
 Slogans that resonated with libertarian ideas were prominent such as: "I take my desires for reality, because I believe in the reality of my desires."
 Even though the spirit of the events leaned mostly towards libertarian communism, some authors draw a connection to anarchism.
 The wave of protests eased when a 10% pay raise was granted and national elections were proclaimed.
 The paving stones of Paris were only covering some reformist victories.
 Nevertheless, the 1968 events inspired a new confidence in anarchism as workers' management, self-determination, grassroots democracy, antiauthoritarianism, and spontaneity became relevant once more.
 After decades of pessimism 1968 marked the revival of anarchism, either as a distinct ideology or as a part of other social movements.

 Originally founded in 1957, The Situationist International rose to prominence during events of 1968 with the principal argument that life had turned into a "spectacle" because of the corrosive effect of capitalism.
 They later dissolved in 1972.
 The late 1960s saw the flourish of anarcha-feminism.
 It attacked the state, capitalism and patriarchy and was organized in a decentralised manner.
+Black anarchism began to take form at this time and influenced anarchism's move from a Eurocentric demographic.

-As the ecological crisis was becoming a greater threat to the planet, Murray Bookchin developed the next generation of anarchist thought.
-In his social ecology theory, he claims that certain social practises, and priorities threaten life on Earth.
+As the ecological crisis was becoming a greater threat to the planet, Murray Bookchin developed a new wave of anarchist thought.
+In his social ecology theory, he argues that certain social practices and priorities threaten life on Earth.
 He goes further to identify the cause of such practises as social oppressions.
-Libertarian municipalism was his major advancement of anarchist thought—a proposal for the involvement of people in political struggles in decentralized federated villages or towns.
+He proposed libertarian municipalism, the involvement of people in political struggles in decentralized federated villages or towns.